cloud-66-internal/help.cloud66.com/_includes/how-to-guides/clouds/bring-your-own-images.md

 ## How to specify a custom server image for an application

 You can set an application component to use a custom image using your application's Manifest file.
-You should use the `server_image` setting under a component and reference the image using the unique identifier provided by your Cloud host.
+You should use the `cloud_image` setting under a component and reference the image using the unique identifier provided by your Cloud host.
 For example:

 ```bash
 production: